amari97/reddit_network/index.markdown

 The goal of this project is to reveal what is the underlying structure of the network:
 - How hyperlinks are created between subreddits ?
 - Can we characterise them using an existing social theory ?
-- Are the results the same at all scale (i.e. when a single specific community is considered)?
+- Are the results the same at all scale (i.e. when a single specific community is considered) ?
-- Does the network exhibits structural changes through time?
+- Does the network exhibit structural changes through time ?

 We present here some results on how these topics relate to each other, both on a large scale and on a smaller scale.
 Finally we explore the evolution of the network through time.